cre1467/IGME-235/235-project-1-content.md

 suitable for a medieval time period.

 ## Gameplay
-### Mechanics The game
+### Mechanics T
-consists of a number of cards that you may possess, either by buying or brewing.
+The game consists of a number of cards that you may possess, either by buying or brewing.
 You begin with only two gold coin cards, and must increase your wealth and power from there.
 The cards purchasable at the apothecary(store) are